EdJaPe/CSCI345-Course-Materials/assignments/lab2.md

 The final goal is to configure NGINX to do the following:

-* listen on port 5555 instead of port 80
 * display **CINS345** instead of the default NGINX is installed message

 ## Submitting Assignment